 - 1. Based on the Township's 2020 Land Use Plan and development regulations, identify the required conveyance and treatment capacity in order to determine future facility requirements. - 2.
 Identify facility requirements and potential schedule for any unsewered "fringe" neighborhoods, e.g. Conover Road, to facilitate efficient use of private funds. - 3.
-Monitor inflow and infiltration in West Windsor Township and implement programs to reduce and to minimize illicit connections.
-Encourage SBRSA municipalities to repair their collection systems to allow efficient utilization of existing SBRSA wastewater treatment facility. - 4.
+Monitor inflow and infiltration in West Windsor Township and implement programs to reduce and to minimize illicit connections. - 4.
 Continue to coordinate with the Division of Health on septic system maintenance and replacements.
 If and when necessary, the Township Sanitary Sewer Plan should be updated to deal with areas of potential septic failure. - 5.
 Require that new development within the sewer service area be served by sewer, and all new development should be served by public water.

-7.3: Water Supply
+9.3: Water Supply